greenstevester/cornerstone/README.md

 Most of the features in this seed project are optional.
 You should also be able to easily add dependencies that are compatible with ES6 and TypeScript.

 * lit-html and lit-element - Polymer core libraries to build true web components
-    * Demo setup depends on these two libraries
+    * Workshop setup depends on these two libraries
 * Some custom code
   * to extend lit-element
   * to provide a simple router
-* Feature Demo Environemnt - Isolate features for the sake of documenting, testing, and showcasing.
+* Workshop Environment - Isolate features for the sake of documenting, testing, and showcasing.
 Includes an easy to bootstrap mechanism
 * Jest - for unit testing
 * TestCafe - for integration and end-to-end testing
 * Milligram - a tiny css library (<2k) that you can enhance or replace when/if you find you need something more.